robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ```

 This template can be adjusted, e.g. by defining Unicode encoding (see above), by including particular packages or setting document options (line numbering, font size).
 Following, the template can be used with the pandoc parameter `--template=pandoc-peerj.latex`.<br>
 The templates used for this document are included as Supplemental Material (see section _Software and code availability_ below).

+## Styles for HTML and EPUB

+The style for HTML and EPUB formats can be defined in .css stylesheets.
+The Supplemental Material contains a simple example .css file for modifying the HTML output, which can be used with the pandoc parameter `-c pandoc.css`.

 # Automating document production